SEND Acronyms Decoded: Every Abbreviation Teachers NeedSEND Acronyms Decoded: Every Abbreviation Teachers Need - educational concept illustration

 NC National Curriculum The statutory curriculum for maintained schools.
 Some learners with SEND may be disapplied from parts of the NC if documented in their EHCP.

-PP pupil premium Additional funding for disadvantaged pupils (FSM eligible, CiC, service children).
+PP pupil premium Additional funding for disadvantaged learners (FSM eligible, CiC, service children).
 Not SEND-specific, but many SEND learners also qualify.
 Your school must publish how PP is spent.

 FSM Free School Meals